Eliav2/react-xarrows/README.md

 react-xarrows does not renders automatically if one of the connected elements is rendered.
-You have to manually trigger an update on the arrows whenever one of the connected elements renders(possibaly by trigger update on the parent of the arrows) ,this is because the Xarrow component does not have any control or awareness of the connected elements. in addition.
+You have to manually trigger an update on the arrows whenever one of the connected elements renders(possibaly by trigger update on the parent of the arrows) ,this is because the Index component does not have any control or awareness of the connected elements. in addition.
 **this is planned to be changed in react-xarrows v2.**